Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Tags:

-- (optional) `ignore`: A boolean flag that will make the tool ignore this element and its attributes (eg: `true`).
+- (optional) `ignore`: A boolean flag that will make the tool ignore this element, its attributes and connectors (eg: `true`).
 - (optional) `literal`: A boolean flag to indicate whether this element represents a literal type.
 Reflected in the type of the properties referring to this element.
 (Defaults to `false`.)
 - (optional) `name`: The string used to complete the URI for this element.
  If not specified, the name of the class/datatype will be used.
  (Eg: specifying `Canine` as `name` on a class called `Dog` will result in the URI `http://example.org/ns#Canine`.)
 - (optional) `package`: The name of the package (representing an ontology) that should define the translations for the externally defined class.
-Only useful in combination with the `uri` tag.
 Defaults to the name of the package in which this element is defined.
 [More details below.](#specifying-packages)
 - (optional) `uri`: The URI of the externally defined class, this will take preference over the `baseURI`/`name` combo.
  Eg: `http://example.org/ns/special#Canine`.